camejiaf/finsense/README.md

 # FinSense 💰

-Yo!
-This is my financial analysis app that I built because I got tired of spreadsheets and wanted something that actually looks good.
+This is my financial analysis app that I built because I got tired of spreadsheets and wanted something chill.

-It's basically a DCF calculator on steroids - does all the fancy Monte Carlo stuff that investment banks use, but without the $5000 Bloomberg terminal subscription 😎
+It's basically a DCF calculator on steroids.

 ## What's Cool About It

 ### The Good Stuff
 - **DCF Analysis** - Discounted cash flow modeling that actually makes sense
-- **Real Stock Data** - Pulls live prices from Alpha Vantage (free tier, baby!)
+- **Real Stock Data** - Pulls live prices from Alpha Vantage
 - **Demo Mode** - When the API runs out of calls, it switches to realistic fake data
 - **Export Reports** - Spit out Excel/PDF reports that look professional
 - **History Tracking** - Remembers your last few analyses so you can compare